‘Heavy onus’ on Coombe to provide information on mother’s death

 He was speaking at a preliminary hearing on Monday during which it emerged a report by the Dublin Midlands Hospital Group (DMHG), into her death was nearing completion.

-A draft of its findings has been released to Naas hospital and to the Coombe hospital and to Ms McEvoy’s partner, Barry Kelly, but her parents Margaret McEvoy and Alan Kilbey have not seen it.
-While Mr Kelly had been interviewed for the DMHG investigation, Ms McEvoy’s parents had not.
+A draft of its findings has been provided to the HSE and to Ms McEvoy’s partner, Barry Kelly, but her parents Margaret McEvoy and Alan Kilbey have not seen it.* While Mr Kelly had been interviewed for the DMHG investigation, Ms McEvoy’s parents had not.

 ‘Breach of fairness’